payya4/CRISPR_Genomics_Analysis_Pipeline/README.md

-# Group_5_Rotation_3
+# CRISPR_Genomics_Analysis
 Includes the code and steps to conduct this project

 ## Contents of the Files
 ### Workflow_Timeline.md

 **Introduction:**
-- Provides a brief overview of the problem being addressed.
+- Provides a brief overview of the project.

 **Objectives:**
 - Outlines the goals of the analysis.